 No. 8: Obstructive Sleep Apnea

-Sometimes children can't sleep due to obstructive sleep apnea -- when the airways are blocked, often by enlarged tonsils and nasal tissues called adenoids.
+It's rare, but some children can't sleep due to obstructive sleep apnea -- when the airways are blocked, often by enlarged tonsils and nasal tissues called adenoids.
 Kids with sleep apnea usually snore loudly, have labored breathing, and restless sleep.
 It affects about 1 in 100 kids and is most common from ages 3 to 7, when tonsils and adenoids are at their biggest.
 Treatment includes surgery or having the child wear a nose mask at night.

 No. 9: Snoring

-No. 11: Sleepwalking
+No. 11: Walking While Asleep

 No. 12: Allergies, Asthma, and More

-No. 13: Common Medicines
+No. 13: Drugs

 No. 14: The Teen Body Clock

-Try a Pacifier or Teddy Bear
+No. 15: No Pacifier or Teddy Bear